Will be in Munich 1st week of Sept. What are the "must do" things I should do? have 5 days and want to see as much as possible. Love history

 A visit to the Hofbrauhaus, more popular with tourists than locals is an experience.
 I recall it having some connection with the Nazi era but I can't remember what, think it may be included on the walking tour.
 Anyway its good for food for a drink and a bit of traditional German night entertainment. over 7 years ago

 Have a walk in the olymic park where the Olympics took place in 1972.
 Can easily be reached by subway.
 In my opinion the park has three highlights:

 A hill (about 80 meters high) that gives a stunning view over the city and the oympic buildings.
 If the weather is good, you can see deep into the alps.
 About 50 percent of Munich was destroy in the last war - the whole hill consists of the rubble of the bombed houses (So we locals call the hill "rubble mountain".)

 The olympic stadium (former track and field and socker stadium).
 You can take a tour in the stadium but maybe the view from the hill is enough.
 Our you could swim in the pool where Mark Spitz won his medals in 72.

 Not far from the hill there is a tiny little church in the park that was illegally built by a Russian monk (Father Timofey) in the fifties.
 It is located in a little orchard and is a little silent paradise of its own.
 See for signs "Ost- West- Friedenskirche" (East- West- Peace Church).

 If you are into cars see the BMW museum.
 It is very close to the park.
 Or you take the elevator to the olympic tower, which is about 200 meters high.
-I personally prefer the view from the hill mentioned above. about 7 years agoAnswered by Schwabinger via WorldNomads.com
+I personally prefer the view from the hill mentioned above. over 7 years agoAnswered by Schwabinger via WorldNomads.com